karlotness/tree-sitter.el/utils/libtreesitter/README.md

 relocatable shared object rather than a statically linked library.

-To build tree-sitter using the makefile, first clone the tree-sitter [repository][1].
+To build tree-sitter using the makefile, first clone the tree-sitter [repository][1] and place the `GNUmakefile` into the `tree-sitter` root directory.

 Next, the tree-sitter runtime requires the `externals/utf8proc` submodule.
 Unless you have particular requirements for how these modules should be fetched (for example, if you are packaging the runtime) you can run `make submod` to clone this submodule.

 Next, build `libtreesitter.so` by running `make`.
 Finally, you can install the runtime shared object and headers with `make install`.
 If